Skallwar/skallwar.tk/content/posts/unkillable_process/index.md

 [1] 315629
 $ sudo ./blocksig.py 315629 &
 $ kill -9 315629
-$ # Nothing append
+$ # Nothing happened
 $ kill -9 $(pidof python) # Pid of the blocksig
 $ # Nothing append
 {{</highlight>}}

-But a new problem arise now.
+But a new problem arises.
 If we protect our script and we close the terminal, how can we stop it?
 So I've implemented a system of ticket (a simple file with a unique name) in the tmpfs where the script is pooling whether our ticket has been deleted or not: